Learning how to take care of a Betta fish properly is easy and fun for beginners!

 Feeding your Betta fish a Betta specific pellet will help ensure that your Betta is happy and healthy.

 Betta fish are essentially carnivorous!
-Feeding your Betta fish a Betta specific pellet will help ensure that your Betta is happy and healthy.
-These Betta specific fish foods are tailor-made for Bettas and are adequately high in protein and other Betta needed ingredients than the standard fish food.
+Betta specific fish foods are tailor-made for Bettas and are adequately high in protein and other necessary ingredients.
 Look at the labels for ingredients such as shrimp and fish meal.

 Variety is the spice of life when dining, and your Betta thinks so too!
 Many Bettas love it when you add freeze-dried bloodworms and brine shrimp to their menu.
 Glass worms are a delicacy to your Betta fishy!
 These kinds of feedings should be considered as “treats” and shouldn’t be offered more than once per week.
 This will help avoid bloating.
 Nobody likes bloating.

 If you notice that your Betta fish is acting slow and lethargic, the temperature of the water is most likely the cause.
 Remember that the minimum of 78-80 degrees is required for a healthy Betta.
-Investing in an aquarium heater and a thermometer is a smart move on your part that your Betta will thank you for!
+Investing in an aquarium heater and a thermometer is a smart move on your part.

 If you notice that your Betta is missing small pieces of its tail or fins, or if they appear frayed at the ends, your Betta may have fin rot.
 As fin rot is most often caused by excessive ammonia in the aquarium, an ammonia test should be taken.
-An acceptable ammonia reading is zero.
-Any ammonia is harmful to your Betta.
+The only acceptable ammonia reading is zero; any ammonia at all is harmful to your Betta.
 You should also replace all of the water in the aquarium at this time.
-You may also look into treating your aquarium with store bought aquarium salt.
+You may also look into treating your aquarium with store-bought aquarium salt.

 Another cause of missing tail and fin bits is a condition called fin biting.
-Fin biting is often the result of Betta boredom.
-Often, Betta boredom is the result of not having enough space to swim about and lack of decent hiding places.
+Fin biting is often the result of boredom.
+Often, Bettas become bored if there is not enough space to swim about and enough decent hiding places.
 Bettas are very active and playful fish that need their space to explore!

 A Betta Care Video!

-Everybody love watching videos, and some people really learn more through them.
-After digging though many (really, more than many) betta fish care videos online, this one stood out among the rest as the best!
+After digging through many (really, more than many) betta fish care videos online, this one stood out among the rest as the best!
 The reason the video appears at the bottom of this page, rather than the top, is that you really should be encouraged to read through the whole page beforehand, and then watch the video.